aloysius-pgast/bittrex-signalr-client/doc/api.md

 ### connected

-When SignalRConnection connection is connected/reconnected.
+When _SignalR_ connection connection is connected/reconnected.
 No action should be taken by client.

 ```
 {